ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 Gets the full song list and sends this to the client.
 SONGS is followed by the first returned song and then further messages in the same format will be sent until the end of the list of songs is complete.

+### Get Recommendation

+RECOMMEND | [song title]

+Gets a recommendation which can be sent to the user.

 ### Add User

 ADD : [username] : [password] | ADDED or ERROR